Making treatment possible

 Giving Strength Inc. is a non-profit organization supporting research and treatment for the rare genetic disorder, SELENON Related Myopathy.

-Since 2020, Giving Strength Inc has raised over one million dollars for SELENON research.
+Since 2020, Giving Strength Inc has raised over one million dollars for SELENON-RM research.

-Just because SELENON is rare doesn't mean treatment should be impossible.
+Just because SELENON-RM is rare doesn't mean treatment should be impossible.

 Finn was diagnosed in 2020 with the very rare genetic disorder SELENON Related Myopathy.
 Big Pharma does not support funding for rare disorders like SELENON.
 Currently, there are three dedicated teams conducting research.
 One research team in the United States and two doctors in Europe.